lbressler13/kotlin-utils/README.md

 ```shell
 ./gradlew ktlintCheck
 ```

 This command will verify if the code passes linting, but will not attempt to fix any issues.
 To perform linting and fix issues where possible, run the following command:

 ```shell
 ./gradlew ktlintFormat
 ```

 This can also be run through an IDE.

 ## Importing the package

 This package is hosted in the GitHub Packages registry.
 See [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package) for information on importing GitHub packages.

+## Development practices

+- Util functions and extension methods should be added at the highest possible level.
+For example, if a method is applicable for the `Collection` class, it should be defined as an extension of `Collection`, rather than an extension of a `List`, `Map`, etc.
+- If a method is used for one class, it should also be added to similar classes where it may be useful.
+For example, a method that is useful for a `List` may also be useful for an `Array`.
+  - Common similarities include various array types, or various range types.
+- When applicable, randomized functions should have the ability to be called with or without a seed.